s00500/ESPUI/README.md

   - [arduinoWebSockets Library](https://github.com/Links2004/arduinoWebSockets)
   - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)

-Make Sure all Libraries are Installed to make this Work.
+Make Sure all Dependencies are Installed at their Latest Version to make this Work.

 ## Elements